AgaPlatform/Installation-Guides/aga-node-factory-install-guide/aganode_20_odroid.md

 :point_right: additional information: [using SSH with ODROID](https://www.raspberrypi.org/documentation/remote-access/ssh/README.md)

-### Raspi-Config
-You are now on the command line of your own Bitcoin node.
-First we finish the Pi configuration.
-Enter the following command:
-`$ sudo raspi-config`

 ### Software update
 It is important to keep the system up-to-date with security patches and application updates.
 The “Advanced Packaging Tool” (apt) makes this easy:
 `$ sudo apt-get update`